abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_2_Installing/Section_2.md

     search for it -> if not just install it in the App Store -> App store -> Develop -> Xcode.

-    - To install development tools -> gcc --version to see if they are instelled -> If not a box will pop up -> Install -> Done -> gcc --version.
+    - To install development tools -> gcc --version to see if they are installed -> If not a box will pop up -> Install -> Done -> gcc --version.

 ### Installing CodeLite on Mac